cimt-ag/data_vault_pipelinedescription/documentation/Installation_and_usage_of_the_reference_implementation.md

 - directory for all dvpis (result of dvpd compile)
 - directory for generated outcome (e.g. DDL scripts)

+### Providing a project specific dvpd build setup
+*This is only one solution, how to provide a build setup, by just using the basics of the operating system of a workstation.
+When using CI/CD tools, there might be many more.
+Use this as a blueprint, for a minimal solution*

+A very simple way, to  provide a project specific build enviroinment, is to create a dedicated "build shell directory" with the  project specific dvpdc.ini in that directory.
+To execute a build command for the project, you just open a shell/commandline in that directory and type in the command

+### Example of a directory structure

 All in all this would be example structure (names can be chosen freely and are only suggestions)
 ```
 \dvpd_compiler             <- the compiler project (this project)
+     \commands
+     \documentation
+     \processes
+     ...
 \dwh_project_x             <- the git repository of your dwh project
      \dvpd_model_profiles  <- dvpd model profiles
      \dvpd                 <- dvpd files